Lion (2015 film): Plot

+Thus, Bharadwaj employs a loop by backstabbing Bose with the help of CBI director Prasad, keeping him in a coma, and compels the status of voluntary retirement.
+Being Bose's recouping, Bharadwaj created and dumped him in a perplexed state of the new world.
+Currently, Bose challenges Bharadwaj to uncover his diabolic shade and opens his play by proclaiming himself as the homicide of Achyuta Ramayya to the Media.
+Later, Bhupati and Malathi admit that the hospital staff threatened to halt their son's treatment if they refused to cope with their demands, and that Mahalakshmi, who is their niece, was also blackmailed along with them.
+Bose's family reveal that they were also threatened by Sravan to act as if they don't know him.

+Bose starts a deadly game of self-killing when Bharadwaj strives to shield him with the help of his bodyguard Mukthar, telecasting it personally to his house.
+With the help of his uncle Lingam, he telecasts the chase to the Media by sending false news that Godse killed Achyutharamaiah.
+CBI deputy chief Indrani views it and recognizes Bose, realizing in the process that he is trying to convey something to them.
+She types "Dead" in his status when the truth breaks out, going to different heads of the Central govt.
+Prasad warns Bharadwaj of this before being arrested by Indrani.
+At last, Bose is ordered by Indrani to finish the mission.
+Bharadway fakes a heart attack and gets himself admitted into a hospital, but Bose has him arrested and kills him in self-defense.
+Finally, the movie ends with Bose moving on to his new mission.

 Cast

 Soundtrack

 Music was composed by Mani Sharma.
 Audio CD was released on Lahari Music Company.
 Audio was launched on 9 April 2015, held at Hyderabad Shilpakala Vedika by Andhra Pradesh Chief Minister Nara Chandrababu Naidu.

 Pre-release business

 The film Andhra Pradesh rights sold for ₹20.83 crore by various distributors.
 The film Karnataka rights sold for ₹2.5 crore by Kranthi.
 The film had total prerelease up to ₹23.83 crore in India.
 The film overseas rights acquired by SLV cinema for good price.

 Release

 The film received U/A certificate from Censor Board due to violence in second half.
 The film released on 15 May 2015 in 900+ screens worldwide.
 The film Satellite Rights acquired by Gemini TV for ₹6 crore.